Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Theory

-The SNR criterion \eqref{eq:SNR2} is based on the assumption that the background is adequately modeled as a Gaussian white noise, corresponding to the case where its power spectrum $P_S(\bm{\omega})$ is nearly constant.
-In this section, we consider a richer model for the background signal.
-Indeed, it has been shown in many signal and image processing applications that the power spectrum of the signal of interest follows a power law~\cite{Pentland1984fractal,Flandrin1992wavelet,Sage2005automatic,Unser2014sparse,Puspoki2015template}, and is therefore smoother than a white noise.
-We moreover make the assumption that the background is statistically isotropic, which is equivalent to saying that the power spectrum is a radial function $P_S(\bm{\omega})=P_S(r)$.
+The SNR criterion \eqref{eq:SNR2} is based on the assumption that the background $S$ in \eqref{eq:detectionImageModelintro} is adequately modeled as a Gaussian white noise, corresponding to a nearly constant power spectrum $P_S(\bm{\omega})$. {We introduce the basics to determine the SNR criterion for a richer statistical background model.
+Additional mathematical details are provided in Appendix \ref{app:randomModels} for the interested reader.}

+It has been shown in many signal and image processing applications that the power spectrum of the signal of interest follows a power law~\cite{Puspoki2015template,Flandrin1992wavelet,Sage2005automatic,Unser2014sparse}, and is therefore smoother than a white noise.
+We shall adopt such a model here for the background noise $S$, while further assuming that it is statistically isotropic, which is equivalent to saying that the power spectrum is a radial function $P_S(\bm{\omega})=P_S(r)$ with $r = \lVert \bm{\omega} \rVert$. {Mathematically, this means that the power spectrum of the background $S$ is equal to $P_S(\bm{\omega}) = P_S(r) = \sigma^2 / r^{2\gamma}$, where $\sigma^2$ is the variance.